athulyasimon/rwebtools/README.md

 * As a practical extension goal of the assignment, help Professor Lynch create a website to better visualize joint transformations for students in his Robotic Manipulation class

 ####ROS Package Dependencies and Other Things Needed
->>>>>>> 8901f44ec2004ab7dd53fdd73532b6a7abc19d92
 * `roslibjs` - Javascript library that has standard ROS functions for JS, such as publisher/subscriber, services, TF, URDF, etc.
 * `rosbridge` - connects ROS to non-ROS programs, written with JSON
 * WebSocket - protocol that connects `rosbridge` to a web browser or server, over TCP
 * An html file with Javascript functions from the `roslibjs` library
 * Weebly.com, a free site creator to host our site
 * `turtlesim`, the simple ROS package that we wanted to put on our webpage

-####The Result

-####How We Did It
-On a computer with a ROS active node, we used `rosbridge` to connect to WebSocket, a protocol that allows remote devices to communicate to a web browser, to connect to a website.
-In our website's HTML file, we import the necessary Javascript libraries such as `roslibjs` to write certain ROS functions for the HTML website.

-We found code on this site, [Iguanatronics](http://iguanatronics.com/igtron/?p=313), that showed how to create an HTML webpage on our local computer to control the `Turtlesim` with, via the `turtle_teleop_key` node.
-This meant that learning to publish and subscirbe to messages was easy.
-We are currently figuring out how to set parameters.

-However, we also tried to:
-1. Put the HTML webpage online
-2. Do the extension assignments

-####Interesting Insights

-####Difficulties We Had

 ####Result